MustardForBreakfast/Translator/README.md

 Next, via the Google Cloud dashboard (https://console.cloud.google.com/home/dashboard), you will need to do the following:
 - create a Google Cloud project and obtain a projectID.
 Enable Billing.
 - enable the Google Cloud Translation API and obtain an API key via the "Credentials" menu.
-- enable the Google Cloud Speech API
+- enable the Google Cloud Speech API.
 - create a service account via the "Credentials" menu and generate/download a JSON keyFile for it.
 Save the keyFile to the project root directory as `_keyFile.json`.
 If you do not use a keyFile, the speech streaming will still work, but the API will be unbearably slow to respond.

 ## Installation